- trip date

 We ended up a little high and ended up traversing straight across to gain the ridge via the hourglass.
 We didn’t bother protecting the traverse, and it was steeper than I had expected.
 I remember thinking that it would be a bad place to slip, but nobody slipped and things went smoothly.

-Half-way down the Coleman Glacier, I ran into the strangest sight: a rope team hiking up the route, at 4:30 pm in a storm.
+Half-way down the Coleman Glacier, I ran into the strangest sight: a rope team hiking up the route, at 16:30 in a storm.
 I yelled at him, and he yelled back at me and gave me advice on how to get around the crevasse that was currently giving me difficulty.
-At first I wondered if for some reason there were guides or rescue workers out looking for people, but it turned out they were a group of Microsoft employees who had gotten themselves tremendously turned lost.
-Exactly where they had been, I wasn't quite sure, but they had convinced themselves that that accidentally descended descended the Deming glacier and were attempting to go back to the Grant-Colfax col and return to their camp at the base of the Coleman.
+At first I wondered if for some reason there were guides or rescue workers out looking for people, but it turned out they were a group of Microsoft employees who had gotten themselves tremendously turned around and lost.
+Exactly where they had been, I wasn’t quite sure, but they had convinced themselves that they had accidentally descended the Deming Glacier and were attempting to go back to the Grant-Colfax col and return to their camp at the base of the Coleman.
 Fortunately we got them sorted out and shortly afterward we heard someone calling in the distance for the lost Microsoft team.
-Our bedraggled team finally made it to camp at 6 pm and pack up and down to the car at 8:30.
+Our bedraggled team finally made it to camp at 18:00 and pack up and down to the car at 20:30.

 6 screws and 4 pickets per team, could have used more screws or more efficient use of them.